Smart And Neuromorfic Biointerfacing Systems

 PhD, Researcher

 Pasquale D’Angelo graduated in Physics and got his PhD in Innovative Technologies for Materials, Sensors and Imaging at the University of Naples Federico II.
 He spent his postdoc fellowship in national (ISMN-CNR) and international (ISIS-Strasbourg, Imperial College London) realities.
 He moved to the IMEM-CNR institute to serve as research scientist in 2012.
-From there, his research activity has been focused on the topic Organic Electronics & Bioelectronics and on micro-nano technologies targeted to applications in biomedicine.
-He is currently focusing his interest on the implementation (design, fabrication and characterization) of different electrical and electrochemical biosensing devices and integrated platforms (such as biosensors for PoC), on the development of drug delivery systems (such as electrically-driven free standing and implantable platforms for local therapy) and neuromorphic devices, with a particular attention onto 3D printed artifacts.
+His research activity within the Biotechtronics Lab is currently focused on the implementation of different devices for bioelectronics (electrical and electrochemical biosensors and neuromorphic devices), as well as on the development of systems for Biotechnologies, such as systems for drug delivery and tissue engineering, with a particular attention onto 3D printed artifacts.
+He recently paid attention to biomaterials, systems for energy, peptide electronics and 2D materials.

 sm